skorhone/websphere-artemis/README.md

 # websphere-artemis
 This repository includes documentation and examples for integrating WebSphere Application Server Classic/Liberty with Apache ActiveMQ Artemis

+*Warning*: A lot of time has passed since this project was created.
+Jboss logging and commons activemq-artemis have been patched in recent versions.

 # WebSphere Application Server Classic Issues
 Websphere Application Server Classic has severe classloading issues.
 This chapter describes how these issues have been dealt with